 - Giant Hogweed requires a professionally trained operator for removal.

-you have found an invasive species on your property, contact Southern Scientific for advice on the best action to take.
+- If you think you have found an invasive species on your property, contact Southern Scientific for advice on the best action to take.

 Pyšek, P., Jaroˇsík, V., Hulme, P., Pergl, J., Hejda, M., Schaffner, U., Vilà, M., 2012.
 A global assessment of invasive plant impacts on resident species, communities and ecosystems: the interaction of impact measures, invading species’ traits and environment.
 Glob.
 Change Biol.
 18, 1725–1737.